Aliases for CRYAB Gene

 GeneCards Summary for CRYAB Gene

-CRYAB (Crystallin, Alpha B) is a Protein Coding gene.
-Diseases associated with CRYAB include cataract 16, multiple types and myopathy, myofibrillar, 2.
-Among its related pathways are Protein processing in endoplasmic reticulum.
+CRYAB (Crystallin Alpha B) is a Protein Coding gene.
+Diseases associated with CRYAB include Myopathy, Myofibrillar, 2 and Cataract 16, Multiple Types.
+Among its related pathways are Longevity regulating pathway - multiple species and Protein processing in endoplasmic reticulum.
 GO annotations related to this gene include protein homodimerization activity and microtubule binding.
-An important paralog of this gene is CRYAA.
+An important paralog of this gene is LOC102724652.

 UniProtKB/Swiss-Prot for CRYAB Gene